csc301-fall-2022/team-project-5-frontier-college-m/0.meeting-minutes/meeting_1127.md

 ## Agenda

 - Discuss remaining development work
+  - Backend
+    - Greg working on announcements (TD4)
+    - All endpoints will be done by Nov 27 EOD
+    - No new endpoints, but shape of data may be slightly different
+      - Add (simple) program recurrence data (JSON string)
+  - Frontend
+    - Update data fetching for the new data
+    - Address all client feedback
+    - Update to newest mockups
+    - Remove unecessary buttons
 - TD3 Prep
-  - Presentation and Demo
+  - Presentation and Demo 7 minutes
+    - Describe your client, and the app you built, and what value it has - Ricky
-    - Show the volunteer role
+    - Show the volunteer role - Shawn
-    - Show the Salesforce role
+    - Show the Salesforce role - Samm
-  - Process and Accessing your application
-    - Describe how they can view and interact with the application
-    - Describe the backend integration with the Salesforce API
+    - Describe the backend integration with the Salesforce API - Gregg
+  - Process and Accessing your application 2 minutes
+    - Describe our processes (git, PR, Discord, license) - Patrick
-    - Handoff includes the code and demos delivered to client stakeholders
+    - Handoff includes the code and demos delivered to client stakeholders - Michael
-  - Technical discussion
+  - Technical discussion - Michael
     - Web to allow a single application accessible to the wide range of users
     - Create an application architecture diagram
-    - Explain the directory breakdown and shit
+    - Explain the directory breakdown
-  - Key learnings
+  - Key learnings - Zach
     - Having trust in our team to complete different tasks
     - Subteams was vital.
 Focused on using async communication
     - Idk what else
-  - Individual Contributions
+  - Individual Contributions - everyone says their own contribution
     - Have everyone fill in their own individual contributions
-- Rubrick
-  - Presentation
-    - We will create slides
-    - Clear business case and communicated the value of our product
-  - Product Quality
-    - Functionality is implemented
-      - Remove any broken buttons
-      - Good test data
-    - Application is responsive, proper loading and error screens
-  - Software Quality and architecture
-    - Why we used tools
-    - Coding practices
-    - Documentation
-  - Process
-    - How we worked together
-    - DevOps
-    - Handoff with the partner

-## Meeting Summary:

-- Remaining development
-  - Frontend
-  - Backend

 ## Action Items:

-- Finish development work by Monday
+- Finish development work by Monday EOD
-- Prepare a polish review during Monday tutorial section
 - Prepare slide materials by Tuesday for Samm and I's presentation
+  - Share the rubric with partner
+- Michael to setup google slide with everyone's role + rubric
-- Do a practice demo - Wednesday probably
+- Do a practice demo - Wednesday@6 probably
+- Michael to share client feedback w/ frontend team to make adjustments